NCAS-CMS/cf-python/docs/source/tutorial.rst

-The field construct, and any metadata construct that contains data, has units which are described by the `~Field.Units` attribute that stores a `cf.Units` object (which is identical to the ``Units`` object of the `cfunits package <https://ncas-cms.github.io/cfunits>`_ (TODO1: link doesn't look good)).
+The field construct, and any metadata construct that contains data, has units which are described by the `~Field.Units` attribute that stores a `cf.Units` object (which is identical to the ``Units`` object of the `cfunits package <https://ncas-cms.github.io/cfunits>`_).
 The `~Field.units` property provides the units contained in the `cf.Units` instance, and changes in one are reflected in the other.

 .. code-block:: python
    :caption: *Inspection and changing of units.*